PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/pinball/pinball-fx3.md

 ### Cabinet Mode

-To be able to launch Pinball FX3 tables from RetroBat you must meet the following requirements:
+To be able to launch Pinball FX3 tables from ProjectArcade you must meet the following requirements:

 * [x] Own a legit copy of Pinball FX3, downloaded on Steam.
 * [x] Own a licence for at least one collection of tables.